 - 1. There will be five sections. - 2.
-Section A carries 15 marks and is compulsory consisting of eight short answer type questions of 2.5 marks each covering the whole syllabus.
-The candidate will have to attempt six questions in section A. - 3.
+Section A is compulsory and will be of 15 marks consisting of 8 short answer type questions carrying 2.5 mark each covering the whole syllabus.
+The answer should not exceed 50 words.
+The candidate will have to attempt any six questions in this section. - 3.
 Sections B, C, D and E will be set from units I, II, III &IV respectively and will consist of two questions of 15 marks each from the respective unit.
-The candidates are required to attempt one question from each of these sections. - 4.
-Scientific calculator is allowed.
+The candidates are required to attempt one question from each of these sections.
+Each question in these sections should not have more than two subparts. - 4.
+Non-Programmable Scientific calculator is allowed.

-Course Objectives: The main objective of this course to introduce about the basic mathematical concepts related to electromagnetic vector fields.
-To impart knowledge on the concepts of electrostatics, electric potential, energy density and their applications.
-To impart knowledge on the concepts of magnetostatics, magnetic flux density, scalar and vector potential and its applications.
-To impart knowledge on the concepts of Faraday's law, induced emf and Maxwell's equations.
-To impart knowledge on the concepts of Concepts of electromagnetic waves etc.
+Course Objectives: The main objective of this course to introduce students about the basic mathematical concepts related to electromagnetic vector fields.
+To impart knowledge on the concepts of electrostatics, electric potential, energy density and their applications, Magnetostatics, magnetic flux density, scalar and vector potential and its applications, Faraday's law, induced emf, Maxwell's equations and electromagnetic waves.

-Electrostatics: Coulomb's law, Guass's law, Poisson's equation, Laplace equation.
-Solution of boundary value problem: Green's function, method of images and calculation of Green's unction for the image charge problem in the case of a sphere, Laplace equation, uniqueness theorem.
-Electrostatics of dielectric media, multipole expansion.
-Boundary value problems in dielectrics; molecular polarisability, electrostatic energy in dielectric media.
+Electrostatics: Coulomb's law, Gauss's law, Poisson's equation, Laplace equation.
+Solution of boundary value problem: Green's function, method of images: A point charge near an infinite conducting Plane, A point charge in front of conducting sphere, Laplace equation, Uniqueness theorem. multipole expansion, Electrostatics of dielectric media, Gauss Law in dielectrics, Boundary value problems in dielectrics; molecular polarizability, Local or Polarizing Field in dielectric, Clausius-Mosotti Formula, electrostatic energy in dielectric media.